Stable moduli spaces of hermitian forms: Surgery complexes

-is, for fixed $n$, a $1$-coskeletal map of semi-simplicial spaces, which we will use to produce coherent families of surgery data as explained in the previous section.
+Recall that $\Cobccsd a k(\C, \QF)$ denotes the cobordism category with disjoint $[r]$-tuples of surgery data of length $a$ from Definition~\ref{def:cocartsurgdata}.
+Forgetting surgery data provides us with a map

+and our goal in this section is to establish that this map is, for fixed $n\in \bbDelta\op$ and $a\in \NN$, a $1$-coskeletal map of semi-simplicial spaces in $k \in \bbDelta\op_\inj$ (where the target is regarded as a constant semi-simplicial space).
 This result replaces the `simplicial technique' for topological flag complexes developed by Galatius and Randal-Williams in their study of geometric surgery complexes, compare \ref{simptechnique}.

 We remind the reader that a surgery datum in $\Pmsd{\lcube a {r+1}}(\C,\QF\qshift{1})$ defines an element of $\Cobccsd a {r}(\C,\QF)$ if it is strongly cocartesian, i.e.\ if it is left Kan extended from $\axesar$ (the union of the axes through $0$) and takes the value $0$ at the basepoint $(0,\dots, 0)$; we recorded different characterisations of being strongly cocartesian in \ref{lem:strongly_cocartesian_of_sidelength_a}. \\